pnnl/LL-risk-assessment/README.md

 # LL-risk-assessment
 A suite of scripts that helps evaluate and visualize the grid reliability risk due to oscillations introduced by large dynamic digital loads (LDDLs) at the planning stage.

+With this suite, users can run PSS/E simulations to identify high-risk large load interconnection points, where forced oscillations are likely to be amplified.
+Risk is expressed as a function of oscillation shape (monoperiodic square wave, biperiodic square wave, triangular), frequency, and source location.
+The script also helps users identify locations in a network where LL-induced oscillations may manifest as power swings above a specified threshold.
+The WECC 240-bus model is used as an illustrative example, but users may specify any PSS/E cases.

 To cite this work, please use "Biswas, Shuchismita, Antos C. Varghese, Kaustav Chatterjee, Sameer Nekkalapu, Brett Ross, and Jim Follum.
 "Evaluating the Risk to Bulk Power System Reliability from Large Load Induced Oscillations."
 Authorea Preprints (2025)."https://www.techrxiv.org/doi/full/10.36227/techrxiv.175623878.87007943

 ## Introduction